 CSTA Oregon

 The Oregon Computer Science Teachers Association (OregonCSTA) is an organization of teachers training teachers in Oregon since 1984.
+Our chapter creates connections, provides professional development, and connects local teacher voices to the national computer science education community.

-Spring Conference 2025
+Fall Conference 2025

 Chapter Leadership

-• Chapter President: Shawn Patrick Higgins
+• Chapter President: Terrel Smith

-• Chapter President Elect: Terrel Smith
+• Chapter President Elect: Jacob Niebergall

-• Chapter Past President: Randy Macdonald
+• Chapter Past President: Shawn Patrick Higgins

 • Chapter Secretary: Jeffrey Sens